Stockholm university

 About me

-I am Professor and Research Leder and at the Centre for Research on Bilingualism, as well as Director of Studies for the PhD Program in Bilingualism.
+I am Professor, Research Leader and Deputy Director at the Centre for Research on Bilingualism.
 Engaging broadly with language policy, ideology and practice, my work spans the gamut from language issues and phenomena in academia to mother tongue instruction and the impact of the humanities in wider society (see Research and Publications below – see also my Researchgate).

 I have currently the following engagements